 Permanent flea markets are typically managed by an employee.
 You leave your items there and they collect the money from your sales.

-Sites like Flea Market Finder can help you find where there might be an upcoming flea market in your area.
+Sites like American Fleas can help you find where there might be an upcoming flea market in your area.
 You can also do an internet search for flea markets near you to find markets where you can sell your vinyl.

 Bring anything else you want to sell to your flea market booth, too.
 The more variety you have available, the more people you can get to stop at your booth to look at your vinyl collection.